 7. About 200 words describing where the strain came from, what it looks like, how it grows and why you like it.

 The “Lion Paw” from Lion Ridge Family Farm is a phenotype of the presently popular Chiesel strain (Diesel x Big Buddha Cheese).
 The Lion Paw however, stands out from the other currently popular Chiesel strains as its lineage comes from the Chem 91 (known as “Vermont Diesel” to those of us growing it in New England in the early 2000’s) x Big Buddha Cheese.
-Three Chiesel phenotypes were given to Lion Ridge Family Farm over a decade ago: Chiesel 4, Chiesel 12 and Chiesel 18, out of which the Chiesel 12 (now known as Lion Paw) proved to be the most potent, aromatic, flavorful and vigorous variety.
+Three Chiesel phenotypes were given to Lion Ridge Family Farm over a decade ago by J-Trees: Chiesel 4, Chiesel 12 and Chiesel 18, out of which the Chiesel 12 (now known as Lion Paw) proved to be the most potent, aromatic, flavorful and vigorous variety.

 Lion Paw is an excellent yielder whether Sungrown, Mixed Light or Indoor.
 The plant yields dense, frosty flowers with a beautiful round bud formation, and dark orange hairs.
 This hardy, vigorous Hybrid strain produces thick, strong stalks, with broad, Indica type leaves.
 The strain is incredibly heat tolerant, producing abundantly here in Ukiah Valley (Mendocino County), where temperatures average above 100 degrees in the summer.
 The Lions Paw is also somewhat cold-hardy, tolerating a few light frosts, uncovered.
 It will however, produce deep purple leaves, and a tinge of purple to the flowers when grown in cold conditions.